smartergridsolutions/openfmb-device-simulator/docs/index.md

 statistics.
 You can also interact with the simulator via the included web interface by opening `localhost:5000` on your local machine.

+💡 *TIP* The included web server is not intended to replace OpenFMB messaging.
+Rather, it enables capabilities to add or remove devices that are not messages defined by the OpenFMB standard.
+However, it also includes basic visualization for the defined devices.

 ## Supported Messages

+The simulator can model devices with the following profiles:

+* GenerationReadingProfile